 Education - Professional Auctioneer Designations

-Upon completion of classroom activities, candidates must submit a detailed, written auction summary report and proof of at least six benefit auctions.
-Auctioneers must complete 24 hours of continuing education every three years and pay an annual designation fee to main their BAS designation.
+ATS students must complete both courses of the program and submit documentation of two online auctions: Live-Online Auction and Static Online Auction.
+Auctioneers must complete 24 hours of continuing education every three years and pay an annual designation fee to maintain their ATS designation.

 Contact the NAA Education Department at (913) 541-8084 or email